jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 Some Notes 🗒️ on the Templates:

-- Logon From Risky IP address - Basically an Identity protection clone but suppose this can be useful if you need the extra goverance actions or to [Intergrate with Power Automate for alerting](intergrate-with-power-atomate-for-alerting) without the need for Sentinel 🛡️
+- Logon From Risky IP address - Basically an Identity protection clone but suppose this can be useful if you need the extra goverance actions or to [integrate with Power Automate for alerting](integrate-with-power-atomate-for-alerting) without the need for Sentinel 🛡️
 - Potential Ransomware activity - From experience the ransomware alerts have always been false positives usually from backup file extensions .encrypted etc. Leveraging File Extensions is not the highest of fidelity here and will likely cause panic if you do intend on using this I would lower the priority and rename it to avoid scaring 👻 the security team.
 - Mass Download by a single user - Can trigger for OneDrive Syncs 🔄, you could leverage "User Agent string does not contain" ODMTA or  OneDrive but bear in mind that user agent strings are spoofable
 - Administrative activity from a non-corporate IP address - Ensure to [Add IP Range as a Corporate tag](#add-ip-range-for-usage-in-policies) before you deploy this